Phylliida/WasmNotes/File System.md

 # WASI

-Wasm files frequently export things like `fd_write` `fd_read`
+Wasm files frequently import things like `fd_write` `fd_read`.
+These must be defined in order for us to be able to run the wasm.

-These originate from the WASI standard, which is standards that let wasm do stuff they couldn't normally do (connect to network, open files, etc.) by calling outside functions.
+These originate from the WASI standard, which let wasm do stuff they couldn't normally do (connect to network, open files, etc.) by calling outside functions.

 These are somewhat undocumented/in progress functions.